adobe/aio-tvm/README.md

 ### Deploy the TVM endpoints

+- **you likely need to undeploy first to refresh the I/O Runtime Api GW**

-- `npm run deploy` will deploy all TVM endpoints to the OpenWhisk namespace configured in `.env`
+- `aio app deploy` will deploy all TVM endpoints to the OpenWhisk namespace configured in `.env`

 ### Undeploy

-- `npm run undeploy`
+- `aio app undeploy --actions` to undeploy

 ### Release a new version